hushidong/biblatex-map/readme.md

 a python script to deal, modify and generalize the bib file.

-the processing logic is comply to the rule of the dynamic data map of bilatex, specification is almost the same, the only differenc is that all tex commands such as `\maps`,`\map`,`\step` are changed to a json format coefficient.
+the processing logic is comply with the rule of `Dynamic Modification of Data` of bilatex, specification is almost the same, the only difference is : all the tex commands such as `\maps`,`\map`,`\step` in tex source file are changed to a json formated coefficient.

-it is an python equivalent of the data map feature of biber.
+to some extent it is a python equivalent of the data map feature of biber.

 -------------------------------